WLCG-AuthZ-WG/wlcg-authz-docs/docs/token-based-authorization/configuration/dcache.md

 op:cms                uid:3999 gid:3999,true username:cms_oidc
 ```

 Be wery careful how you map WLCG JWT token indentity and when you support also X.509 voms proxies.
-Most probably it'll be necessary to very carefully add additional ACLs to your VO (sub)directories.
+Most probably it'll be necessary to very carefully add additional ACLs to your VO (sub)directories or rely on dCache ownership inheritance from the parent directory.

 ## dCache 8.2 configuration
 This version comes with